ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 |:---------------------- |:---------------------:|:--------------------------------------------------------------------------- |
 | `-fsanitize=undefined`<br/>(requires `-O1` or higher) |   GCC 4.9<br/>Clang 3.3   | Enables UndefinedBehaviorSanitizer to detect undefined behavior at run time |

 UndefinedBehaviorSanitizer (UBSan) is a detector of non-portable or erroneous program constructs which cause behavior which is not clearly defined in the ISO C standard.
 UBSan provides a large number of sub-options to enable / disable individual checks for different classes of undefined behavior.
-Consult the GCC[^16] and Clang[^17] documentation respectively for up-to-date information on supported sub-options.
+Consult the GCC[^gcc-instrumentation] and Clang[^clang-ubsan] documentation respectively for up-to-date information on supported sub-options.

 To enable UBSan add `-fsanitize=undefined` to the compiler flags (`CFLAGS` for C, `CXXFLAGS` for C++) and linker flags (`LDFLAGS`) together with any desired sub-options.
 Consider combining TSan with the following compiler flags: